 The Visit of the Bishop on April 2, 2017

-Due to being ordained as an Episcopal priest in western Massachusetts in 1981, Bishop Sumner has served in a variety of capacities: youth minister, missionary teacher in east Africa, curate in an inner-city Anglo-Catholic parish, vicar on a native American reservation in New Mexico and Arizona, and rector in a small town.
-Bishop Sumner has a Ph.D. in theology from Yale, and wrote a book about priestly callings and a commentary on Daniel.
-He also has a M.Div. from Yale Divinity School and a B.A. from Harvard College.
+Due to being ordained as an Episcopal priest in western Massachusetts in 1981, Bishop Sumner has served in a variety of capacities: youth minister, missionary teacher in East Africa, curate in an inner-city Anglo-Catholic parish, vicar on a native American reservation in New Mexico and Arizona, and rector in a small town.
+Bishop Sumner has a Ph.D. in theology from Yale and wrote a book about priestly callings and a commentary on Daniel.
+He also has a Masters of Divinity from Yale Divinity School and a B.A. from Harvard College.

 Finally, Bishop Sumner and his wife, Stephanie, have two children.